atk4/data/docs/sql.md

 $q = $m->expr('[age] + [birth_year']);
 ```

-This method is automatically used by :php:class:`SqlExpressionField`.
+This method is automatically used by {php:class}`SqlExpressionField`.

 ## Actions